Anesthesia Instructions & Guidelines

 - Plan to rest for the remainder of the day.

-INTRAVENOUS SEDATION: Medications are given through a vein in your arm or hand, which will cause total relaxation and, although you will not actually be unconscious, there will be very little recall (if any) of the events surrounding surgery.
+INTRAVENOUS ANESTHESIA: Medications are given through a vein in your arm or hand, which will cause total relaxation and, although you will not actually be unconscious, there will be very little recall (if any) of the events surrounding surgery.

 - Do not eat or drink anything (including water) for eight (8) hours prior to surgery.
 However, it is important that you take any regular medications (high blood pressure, antibiotics, etc.) or any pre-medication prescription that we have provided, using only a small sip of water.